ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/10-Threat-Intelligence.md

 ### Observation

-VirusTotal reported that **1 out of 91 security vendors** classified the domain as phishing while the remaining vendors did not detect malicious activity.
+VirusTotal reported that **1 out of 91 security vendors** classified the domain as phishing, while the remaining vendors did not detect malicious activity.

 Although the overall detection rate is low, even a single phishing detection is significant because phishing domains are often short-lived and may evade detection shortly after registration.